sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

 w = $\prod_p w_p \prod_{v\div \infty} (-1)$

 Additive reduction
-$w_p for p \nmid 2,3$ has been done by Rohrlich (somewhat hard to read) see Theorems 2 and 3 which are self-contained
+$w_p for p$ not dividing $2,3$ has been done by Rohrlich (somewhat hard to read) see Theorems 2 and 3 which are self-contained

 for $p \mid 3$ this has been done Kobayashi